AI Infant Health Monitor Earns Grainger Computing Innovation Prize

 InfaSafe impressed the judges by leveraging AI technologies, such as pose analysis and audio monitoring, to provide real-time insights into an infant's well-being.
 The system combines advanced AI algorithms for infant pose analysis with thermal imaging and audio monitoring capabilities.
 This multifaceted approach enables the InfaSafe device to detect critical factors, such as sleeping position, breathing rate, and ambient conditions to offer caregivers and medical professionals a comprehensive view of an infant’s safety and health.

-“In the realm of neonatal care, the need for an advanced, non-invasive monitoring system is paramount,” says Lukas Klicker (CE, M.S.
-CE 5th Year).
+“In the realm of neonatal care, the need for an advanced, non-invasive monitoring system is paramount,” says Lukas Klicker (EE, M.S.
+CPE 5th Year).
 “InfaSafe stands at the forefront of this innovation, offering a comprehensive suite of AI-driven features that ensure the well-being of infants through meticulous pose analysis, thermal estimation, and cry evaluation.
 Our system is a beacon of hope for improving infant health outcomes and expanding research capabilities.
 This is more than a project to us; it’s a commitment to a future ensuring a healthy start for all.”

 The innovation also emphasizes privacy and security.
 The data processed by InfaSafe, which includes visual frames, audio, and environmental readings, is managed locally.
 With recordings securely stored, the system ensures that sensitive information is protected.
 The InfaSafe app further enhances user experience by providing live monitoring and instant notifications, making it a user-friendly solution for both individual caregivers and larger institutions, such as hospitals.